vahlunten/analyzer-ts/README.md

 {
     // url of a  website to be analyzed
     "url": "http://example.com",
-    // array of strings too look for on the website, we will refer to those string as "keywords" "keywords": [
+    // array of strings too look for on the website "keywords": [
         "About us",
         // numbers are also passed as strings